 Step aside, sweet tea!
 The Arnold Palmer is teeing up to be the go-to summertime punch.
 What’s an Arnold Palmer, you may ask?
 It’s a blend of iced tea and lemonade named after the famous professional golfer, who was known to order the drink at country club bars.
 We are utterly besotted with them, especially with a cocktail twist.
 Let’s swing in to some light and lively Arnold Palmer cocktail drink recipes!

 The next most important ingredient is the lemonade, although it’s also the easiest.
-If you’re feeling really into it, you can go ahead and squeeze your own — but we prefer to get a nice, organic lemonade from the grocery store.
-Limeade and orangeade make for a great twist on the traditional and give you even more flavors to work with.
+If you’re feeling really into it, you can go ahead and squeeze your own — but we prefer to use our lemonade mix.
+With multiple delicious flavors to choose from, you can put a great twist on the traditional lemon.

 Now, the Arnold Palmer is typically a non-alcoholic drink, but there is a version called the John Daly (named for another pro golfer) that’s made with vodka.
 That doesn’t mean you have to stick with vodka, though.
 Any clear spirit such as tequila, whiskey, or gin will do just fine; choose a flavored one for even more pizzaz.